YahooArchive/mendel/packages/mendel-core/Readme.md

 Each tree representation can be used to server-side render, to hash generation or to resolve a bundle for a particular set of variations.

-## Request Cycle: Variation resolution
+### Request Cycle: Variation resolution

-When the user first visits the application, you use a variation array to resolve the application code:
+When the user first visits the application, MendelTrees use a variation array to resolve the application code:

 ```
                          +--------------------+